Refrigeration

 For example, pharmaceuticals, particularly, medicines can become chemically unstable when exposed to very hot or cold environments.

 Such environments can negatively alter the chemical properties of drugs and trigger adverse side effects, yet most drugs are vital for public health.
-These risks are further exacerbated with specific pharmaceuticals, like vaccines, antibiotics, and blood products.
+These risks are further exacerbated with specific pharmaceuticals, like vaccines, antibiotics, biologics, and blood products.

 freezing room or warehouse picture id1137893273?b=1&k=20&m=1137893273&s=170667a&w=0&h=HZeuZLjH4iIiUfOmvIOUT32D7m UJ4IfQkM5u 4duO4=